Elvis-Munene/iReporter-collabo/README.md

 Below are the features of iReporter.

-1.Users can signup and login
+1.Users can create an account and log in.

-2.Users can post intervention and red-flag records
+2.Users can create a red-flag record (An incident linked to corruption).

-3.Users can edit the comment and location of their records

-4.Admins can edit the status of records
+3.Users can create intervention records (a call for a government agency to intervene e.g repair bad road sections, 4.4.collapsed bridges, flooding e.t.c).

+4.Users can edit/delete their red-flag or intervention records.

+5.Users can add and change geolocation (Lat Long Coordinates) to their red-flag or intervention records.

+6.Admin can change the status of a record to either under investigation, rejected (in the event of a false claim) or resolved (in the event that the claim has been investigated and resolved).

 # Languages used and Technologies